A Trusted Friend in a Complicated World

 Blood of Elves

-Meet the first of five core novels in the Witcher series.
-Now that you’ve gotten the lay of the land with The Last Wish and Sword of Destiny, it’s time to dive into the fateful meeting of Geralt and Ciri.
+Meet the first of five core novels in the Witcher Saga: Blood of Elves.
+Now that you’ve gotten the lay of the land with The Last Wish and Sword of Destiny, it’s time to dive into Geralt and Ciri’s fateful meeting.
 When the Emperor of Nilfgaard sets his sights on the elven princess’s magical powers, she must rely on Geralt to protect her.
-Despite his powers and killer instincts, the question remains: Can he keep her safely hidden from the Emperor?
-With themes of war and fate, this 1994 epic thriller will keep you turning pages into the wee hours of the morning.
+Despite his powers and killer instincts, the question remains: Can he keep her safely hidden from the emperor?
+With themes of war and fate, this epic thriller will keep you turning pages into the wee hours of the morning.

 Shop Now